Divorce Solicitors

 There are three categories of domicile and a person may acquire, and lose, any of the three types:

 - Domicile of Dependence – This applies to those who are under 16 years of age.
-Therefore, a person is if under 16 and their parents are unmarried then, as above, it shall be the father’s domicile and, if unmarried, it shall be the mother’s.
-If the parents separate then the child shall acquire the domicile of the parent with whom they live.
+Therefore, if a person is if under 16 and their parents are unmarried then, as above, it shall be the mother’s domicile and, if married, it shall be the father’s.
+If parents separate, a child shall acquire the domicile of the parent with whom they live.

 Jurisdictional requirements